freeCodeCamp/freeCodeCamp/guide/english/c/variables/index.md

   the underscore (_) character.
 * The first character in a name cannot be a numeric digit.
 * Uppercase characters are considered distinct from lowercase characters.
+* You can use a same word as different variables like: sum, Sum, SUM, SuM etc are counted as different variables.
 * You can’t use a C keyword for a name.

 # Before you go on...